ECR Research Grant

 Applicant eligibility

 Applications from individuals based in academic or not-for-profit organizations are welcome, provided the individuals hold valid SoLAR membership when applying and for the term of the project.
-Applicants need to have been awarded with a PhD qualification no longer than 5 years prior to the application date.
+Applicants need to have been awarded with a PhD qualification no longer than 5 years prior to the application deadline.
 Each applicant may only submit one application, and each application can only have one named applicant.
 Past awardees or current SoLAR executive committee members are not eligible to apply.

 Level of award

-A total of $10,000 CAD is available to fund one to two projects.
+A total of $15,000 CAD is available to fund one to two projects.
 Funds will be managed directly by SoLAR via approved expense invoices.

 Eligible costs include: